centreon/centreon-documentation/versioned_docs/version-23.10/administration/database-partitioning.md

 - Create an empty partitioned table
 - Migrate data into the partitioned table (with ‘SELECT INSERT’ statement)

-You need to check a few things before:
+You need to check a few things before executing the command:

 - Enough space on the MariaDB Server (at least twice the size of the data and indexes)
 - No data in the future (time is used for the partitioning)